MurtoHilali/murtohilali.github.io/_posts/2024-05-15-hyperjudge.md

 ---
 layout: post
-title: "Hyperjudge — Source-checking tool for doc validity"
+title: "Hyperjudge: Source-checking tool for doc validity"
 description: A web app that checks the validity of linked sources in documents and webpages.
 tags: project seo writing tools
 image: /img/seo/hyperjudge-cover.png